Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Framework for

 \subsection{Logical Forms for Generics}

-We assert that each generic category corresponds to a specific logical form $L_G$ (Table~\ref{tab:excepttypes}).
-For quasi-definitional generics, since the property is defining we assert that the property logically follows from the combination of concept and relationship.
-In contrast, for principled generics we assert that the concept and property together logically imply the relationship.
-Finally, for characterizing generics, the logical form depends on the interpretation of the generic.
-Logical forms are shown in Table~\ref{tab:excepttypes}.
-In $L_G$, a concept or property, $T$, is \textit{satisfied by an individual or subtype} of $T$.
+We propose logical forms $L_G$ that are used to represent an individual generic $G$. \textbf{Each generic category has a distinct logical form} (see Table~\ref{tab:excepttypes}).
+For quasi-definitional generics, since the property is defining we assert that the property is logically implied by the concept and relationship together (i.e., $K \wedge r \implies P$).
+In contrast, for principled generics we assert that the concept and property together logically imply the relationship (i.e., $K \wedge P \implies r$).
+Finally, for characterizing generics, the logical form depends on whether the generic is interpreted as quasi-definitional or principled.
+Logical forms with examples are shown in Table~\ref{tab:excepttypes}.
+Note that in a logical $L_G$, the concept $K$ (property $P$) is satisfied by \textit{both an individual or subtype} of $K$ ($P$)\footnote{For example, \textsc{Bird}($x$) is true for $x_1=$``my parrot'', $x_2=$``owls'', and $x_3=$``these birds'' since all \textit{are} birds.}.